HenrikBach1/ansible-scripts/README.md

 ## Yocto Development Environment

-The `start-yocto-container.sh` script allows you to create and manage a Yocto Project Docker container with all the necessary tools for embedded Linux development.
+The `start-yocto-container-docker.sh` script allows you to create and manage a Yocto Project Docker container with all the necessary tools for embedded Linux development.

 ### Yocto-Specific Features: